Human Rights Here blog NNHRR Logo Asser Logo

 Norms and regulations on academic integrity and conduct of blog contributors for Human Rights Here

 The following regulations on research and academic integrity for blog contributions are based on the Netherlands Code of Conduct for Research Integrity adopted in 2018 by the VSNU (Association of Universities in the Netherlands) and KNAW (Netherlands Academy of Arts and Sciences).
 These regulations [norms] are meant to guarantee academic and scholarly integrity and originality in the contributions submitted for publication in Human Rights Here.
-Contributors are expected to follow these norms, and prepare their research contributions to the blog on the basis of the principles of honesty, scrupulousness, transparency, independence and responsibility as defined in the Netherlands Code of Conduct for Research Integrity.
+Contributors are expected to follow these norms, and prepare their research contributions to the blog on the basis of the principles of honesty, scrupulousness, transparency, independence and responsibility as defined in the Netherlands Code of Conduct for Research Integrity

-3. The authors of a contribution should present their contribution in accordance to the standards set in the Netherlands Code of Conduct for Research Integrity.
+4. The authors of a contribution should present their contribution in accordance with the standards set in the Netherlands Code of Conduct for Research Integrity.
 In particular, the authors have to present sources, data and arguments in a scrupulous way (Standard 34), and when making use of other people’s ideas, procedures, results and text, do justice to the research involved and cite the source accurately (Standard 40).

 6. In the event that a contribution does not meet the standards of academic integrity set out above and in the Netherlands Code of Conduct for Research Integrity, the contribution will not be published.
 The author(s) of the contribution will be informed of the decision not to publish the blog contribution stating the reasons why.